YES BULLYING IS ABUSE!

 with an uncaring attitude of ignore it and it may go away.

 in the post war culture took the appalling 'pre-soldier'

-attitude towards bullying, that it was 'Character Building'
+attitude towards bullying, in that it didn't hurt and was 'Character Building', that it was

-and that it was just part of the process of growing up,
+normal and just part of the process of growing up,

-normally accompanied by statements of 'It will make a man of
+accompanied by a few ill informed statements of 'It will make a man of

-you!' or something similar, then ignored and no further
+you!' or something similar, then it was ignored and no further

 At last bullying is being taken

 seriously, the post war attitudes have faded although have

 not gone completely, and Schools have now introduced